What Is a Penalty Abatement?

 The IRS has many penalties at its disposal that it can use to ensure compliance.
 Below, we’ve listed some of the most common tax penalties you may be subject to:

-• Information return penalty: This penalty can occur if you don’t file an information return or payee statement by the due date.
+- Information return penalty: This penalty can occur if you don’t file an information return or payee statement by the due date.

-• Accuracy-related penalty: This penalty can occur if you don’t correctly claim all your income on your return, or if you claim deductions or credits that you don’t qualify for.
+- Accuracy-related penalty: This penalty can occur if you don’t correctly claim all your income on your return, or if you claim deductions or credits that you don’t qualify for.
 This penalty equates to 20% of the total amount of underpaid tax.

-• Failure to deposit penalty: This can be assessed for business owners who don’t pay employment taxes accurately or on time.
+- Failure to deposit penalty: This can be assessed for business owners who don’t pay employment taxes accurately or on time.
 It’s assessed on a rolling rate schedule based on the number of days late the correct deposit is made.

-• Underpayment of estimated tax by individuals: This penalty applies to self-employed individuals who fail to pay estimated tax accurately or on time.
+- Underpayment of estimated tax by individuals: This penalty applies to self-employed individuals who fail to pay estimated tax accurately or on time.
 It’s assessed at 5% of the amount of the unpaid tax.

-• Failure to file penalty: You’ll be subject to this penalty, which is 5% of the tax due for each month, if you don’t file your tax return by the IRS deadline of April 15.
+- Failure to file penalty: You’ll be subject to this penalty, which is 5% of the tax due for each month, if you don’t file your tax return by the IRS deadline of April 15.

-• Failure to pay penalty: You’ll be hit with this penalty if you fail to pay the tax you owe by the due date.
+- Failure to pay penalty: You’ll be hit with this penalty if you fail to pay the tax you owe by the due date.
 The failure to pay penalty is 0.5% of the amount of unpaid taxes that remain each month or part of a month, not to exceed 25% of your unpaid taxes.

 Important note

-Even if you set up an approved payment plan with the IRS, you’ll still be subject to the failure to pay penalty (at a reduced rate of 0.25%) until the total amount is paid.
+Even if you set up an approved payment plan with the IRS, you’ll still be subject to the failure-to-pay penalty (at a reduced rate of 0.25%) until the total amount is paid.

-Whether or not you’re eligible for penalty abatement comes down to your past history of filing and paying taxes.
+Whether or not you’re eligible for penalty abatement comes down to your history of filing and paying taxes.
 According to the IRS, you have a better chance of qualifying for penalty abatement if you have:

-• No penalties assessed for the past three tax years
+- No penalties assessed for the past three tax years

-• Never been late filing a tax return or an extension request
+- Never been late filing a tax return or an extension request

-• Paid up on any taxes due
+- Paid up on any taxes due

 In other words, according to Shirshikov, the IRS will look at your overall compliance history, whether a reasonable cause exists for the infraction and whether the issue is isolated.
 Taxpayers in good standing or those experiencing unique, extraordinary circumstances may qualify.